-- Current designation to provide CORE Psychosocial Rehabilitation, - The agency must be assigned to OMH as host agency for their CORE Services or the applicant must request that their host agency change to OMH as part of the application for this contract, and - The agency must serve at least 50 unique individuals in CORE PSR, as measured through claims paid from 06/01/2022 through 05/31/2023.
+- 1. Current designation to provide CORE Psychosocial Rehabilitation. - 2.
+Applicant is assigned to OMH as host agency for their CORE Services or the applicant must request that their host agency change to OMH as part of the application for this contract, and - 3.
+Applicant has served at least 50 unique individuals in CORE PSR, as measured through claims paid from 10/01/2022 through 09/30/2023.